 The following information is displayed:

-"Output" and "Input" are the number of correct frames (transmitted and received)
+Correct Frames: "Output" and "Input" are the number of correct frames (transmitted and received)

-The error section gives the type and the number of errors.
+Errors: this section gives the type and the number of errors.
 No errors should be shown in a good working environment/healthy network.